Rosebud Elementary School Clinic

 Procedures for Over-the-Counter Medications

-Administering over-the-counter medications at school is discouraged.
+Administering over-the-counter medication at school is discouraged.

 Reasons to Keep Your Child Home From School